isocpp/CppCoreGuidelines/CppCoreGuidelines.md

         j = f4();
     }

 Now the compiler cannot even simply detect a used-before-set.
+Further, we've introduced complexity in the state space for widget: which operations are valid on an `unint` widget and which are not?

 ##### Note